DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 Undergraduate tuition fee loans are available from [Student Finance England (SFE)](https://www.gov.uk/student-finance).

-### Postgraduate 'assessment only' training
+### Postgraduate assessment only training

-This self-funded route is ideal for graduates with early-years experience.
+This self-funded route is ideal for graduates with early years experience.
 If you already meet the [early years teachers’ standards](https://www.gov.uk/government/publications/early-years-teachers-standards) you can gain EYTS without the need for further training.

 $EY-self-funded$